 Write a firewall rule to open port 443 in the deployed Windows VM.

 Create PowerShell script to import pfx certificate with a password to the 'cert:\LocalMachine\My' location and get thumbprint for this certificate.
+You may have to create the starting certificate from which to import pfx.

-Download 7z with PowerShell script and use a 7z.exe file to extract any zip archive file.
+Download 7z with PowerShell script and use the 7z.exe file to extract any zip archive file.

 Write a function which will change any parts of the strings inside of this function.